A7F/ProjectAurora/README.md

 This is an hardware-software project: if you are interested in the hardware part, check out [my post on instructables](https://www.instructables.com/id/Project-Aurora-a-Smart-Gaming-Mousepad-for-20/).
 This application is supposed to handle basically everything about the mousepad: lights, oled display and macro keys.
-_I really suggest you to visit the instructables post I wrote, for 2 main reasons: you can understand more, as this readme is still an early writing, and *voting the project for the color of the rainbow contest :))))*_
+_I really suggest you to visit the instructables post I wrote, for 2 main reasons: you can understand more, as this readme is still an early writing, and *voting this project for the color of the rainbow contest :))))*_

 ## Current progress
 Still a work in progress: the program compiles but there's a lot more to do, unfortunately I don't have much time to work on this because I'm a student and, you know...
 I have to study.
 Whenever I have some free time, I try my best to carry on as much as possible this software.